Are you looking for ways to save on energy in your home?

 Savings: £ £ £ £ £

-* This rating is taking into account the 14+ year wait to break even on your investment.
+* This rating takes into account the 14+ year wait to break even on your investment.
 Once you break even, your savings will increase.

 Yes, rooftop solar panels are a pretty big investment.
 However, increasing the amount of renewable energy your home generates and uses will help you save money in the long run.
 What’s more, if you manage to generate any excess solar energy, you can sell this back and earn extra money.